xytovl/steam-runtime-tools/docs/container-runtime.md

 than the ones in `scout`, while still being compatible with the game's assumptions.
-This is not a stable situation: a game that happened to work in Ubuntu 20.04 could easily be broken by a routine upgrade to Ubuntu 22.04.
+This is not a stable situation: a game that happened to work in Ubuntu 22.04 could easily be broken by a routine upgrade to Ubuntu 24.04.
+For example,
+a game that was compiled in 2022 against a then-current version of `libtiff` might have a dependency on `libtiff.so.5`, which was included in Ubuntu 22.04, but Ubuntu 24.04 no longer provides that library because it has upgraded to the newer `libtiff.so.6`, which does not have full ABI compatibility with `libtiff.so.5`.

 The *Steam Linux Runtime 1.0 (scout)* compatibility tool, app ID 1070560, uses the same container technology as `soldier` to mitigate this problem.